 The Triangle region is growing.
-To support this growth, the WIP and City of Durham aims to secure a long-term water supply for the area.
+To support this growth, City of Durham and the WIP aims to secure a long-term water supply for the area.
 The plan involves withdrawing and treating water from Jordan Lake.
 That water would then be delivered to our communities’ water systems.

 WIP is working on a website refresh to provide you with the most up-to-date information!
 For the most current update on a key aspect of the Jordan Lake Water Supply Project, click here.